CoLRev-Environment/search-query/docs/source/platforms/syntax_upgrade.rst

 How Upgrades Work Internally
 -----------------------------

-Even though you only call the CLI, the following procedure happens under the hood:
+Even though only the CLI is called, the following procedure happens under the hood:

 1. **Parse**
    The query string (including platform and its current syntax version) is parsed into a query object.